-At the Company's 2017 annual meeting, shareholders voted, on a non-binding advisory basis, to hold say-on-pay votes annually.
-That recommendation has been adopted by Ovintiv and, accordingly, we are asking our shareholders to approve, on a non-binding advisory basis, our named executive officer ("NEO") compensation for fiscal year 2022 as disclosed pursuant to Item 402 of Regulation S-K.
+At the Company's 2023 annual meeting, shareholders voted, on a non-binding advisory basis, to hold say-on-pay votes annually.
+That recommendation has been adopted by Ovintiv and, accordingly, we are asking our shareholders to approve, on a non-binding advisory basis, our named executive officer ("NEO") compensation for fiscal year 2023 as disclosed pursuant to Item 402 of Regulation S-K.

-The Board recommends that you vote FOR this resolution because it believes that the policies and practices described in the "Compensation Discussion and Analysis" section beginning on page 44 of this Proxy Statement are effective in achieving the Company's goals of aligning pay to performance and to NEOs' levels of responsibility, encouraging our NEOs to remain focused on both short and long-term financial and strategic goals, and linking NEO performance to shareholder value.
-The Board will consider the outcome of Item 3 below, but currently expects the next say-on-pay vote following the 2023 annual meeting will be held at the 2024 annual meeting of shareholders.
+The Board recommends that you vote FOR this resolution because it believes that the policies and practices described in the "Executive Compensation" section beginning on page 43 of this Proxy Statement are effective in achieving the Company's goals of aligning pay to performance and to NEOs' levels of responsibility, encouraging our NEOs to remain focused on both short and long-term financial and strategic goals, and linking NEO performance to shareholder value.